IMRCLab/pololu-rs/docs/usage.md

 # Usage
 <!--As I moved part of this to the "Quickstart" page I am not 100% sure about the page in general-->
-This page describes the available programms for the robots: The Universal Menu Interface, the Teleoperation Control via Joystick and theTrajectory Following with or without MoCap.
+This page describes the available programs for the robots: The Universal Menu Interface, the Teleoperation Control via Joystick and the Trajectory Following with or without MoCap.

 <div style="height:4px; background:#1e90ff; margin:32px 0;"></div>

 ## Menu

-The menu functionality allows you to use different controll modalities for the robots.
+The menu functionality allows you to use different control modalities for the robots.
 You can navigate it using an Xbox controller and the command line output of your terminal.

 - Use the setup process described in [Quickstart](quickstart.md).